donnie3237/dose-blog/src/content/blog/Astro.md

   - Astro
   - web
 description:
-  "EXAMPLE POST: ทาวริ เป็นเฟรมเวิร์คสำหรับสร้าง เนทีฟแอพ สำหรับมือถือ และ PC นอกจากนี้มันยังมีประสิทธิภาพที่ไม่ธรรมดาด้วยภาษา Rust"
+  "EXAMPLE POST: astro is full-stack framework and blazingly fast performance i will talk about it"
 ---